Autism is a topic you’ve likely encountered at some point.

 Myth: Autism Is a Mental Illness.

-Autism is not itself a mental health condition.
-It’s instead a neurodevelopmental condition.
+It’s more complicated than this.
+Autism does not qualify as a mental health condition; it’s a neurodevelopmental condition.

-Myth: Autism is caused by vaccines.
+Myth: Autism is Caused by Vaccines.

 Myth: Autism Has Become an Epidemic.